magnars/dash.el/README.md

 #### -each `(list fn)`

 Call `fn` on each element of `list`.
-Return nil; this function is intended for side effects.
+Return `nil`; this function is intended for side effects.

 Its anaphoric counterpart is `--each`.